Sections

 When you are offering a site in a different language, it is always helpful to have search engine-friendly tagging.
 This means translating metadata that tells regional engines what language the site is published in.
 (For instance, Castilian Spanish versus Latin American Spanish.)

 It’s also a best practice to implement a sitemap for your multilingual websites using hreflang tagging.
-This ensures that your localized website’s URLs are organized and automatically associated with URLs from your origin website.
+This ensures that your localised website's URLs are organised and automatically associated with URLs from your origin website.
 This provides a signal to Google that a better user experience exists for customers who speak a certain language, live in a particular location, or both.

 Wrapping Up

-Keeping a balance between standardizing and customizing your online and offline marketing content is achievable.
-Smart brands consider their needs and their target markets carefully and thoroughly, to find what’s right for their specific situations.
+Keeping a balance between standardising and customising your online and offline marketing content is achievable.
+Smart brands consider their needs and their target markets carefully and thoroughly, to find what's right for their specific situations.

-But even smarter brands find ways to do this that minimizes the need to increase team size and budgets and keeps things simple for themselves to implement changes.
+But even smarter brands find ways to do this that minimises the need to increase team size and budgets and keeps things simple for themselves to implement changes.

 It’s wise to use an experienced translation services that knows the ins and outs of helping companies strike the right balance for their online and offline marketing content in different markets.
 Look for a robust, simple to implement, turn-key technology solution.
 The best solutions make it easy to leverage additional strategies and nuances for getting this balance right.